algernonslab/Webview-ReactNativeStorage-Demo/README.md

 You may have noticed that in the source of our webview, there are three distinct cases - dev, ios and android.
 The reason why our bridge class needs to be handled differently on each platform is because although a single HTML file is totally fine to be bundled with your Expo project, if you plan to have any included JavaScript, CSS, or any external file dependencies, relative pathing will not work.
 They need to be bundled along with the mobile client as part of its assets.
 [! **might need to insert some explanation here or link** !]

 In Android, the location is `file:///android_asset/`.
-On iOS, it is up to how you set up your Xcode project, but I have it under an `assets` folder.
+On iOS, it is up to how you set up your Xcode project, but here we have it under an `assets` folder.

 You can get around this by embedding all your CSS and JavaScript into the HTML file so no special cases are necessary, but if you have a significant amount of code to drive our WebView, you'll likely want to have the freedom of organization for your own sanity.
 The drawback is that you won't be able to update your WebView content live.

-#### The Webview Event Handlers
+#### The WebView Event Handlers

 The WebView has a few built in events you can add callbacks to, in order to trigger certain actions.